NiverEngineering/is-release-commit-action/README.md

 The minor part of the version extracted from the git tag (`"v1.2.3"` -> `"3"`)

+### `next-semantic-version`

+If `is-release-commit` is `"false"`, the next semantic version based on the commits since the last release is returned.
+Otherwise, the currently built version is returned.

 ## Example usage

 <!-- x-release-please-start-version -->